 Flicker of older Fluorescent lighting fixtures with magnetic ballast

-However, modern electronic ballast (since 1990's) has changed this situation greatly today, which converts fluorescent operation to about 20,000 Hz - for no flicker (in newer light systems).
+However, modern electronic ballast (available maybe 20 years) has changed this situation greatly today, which converts fluorescent operation to about 20,000 Hz - for no flicker (in newer light systems).
 CFL bulbs, and desk lamps too, use the electronic ballast, inside the bulb base.
 And many new ceiling light installations too, but the old magnetic ballast is still available to buy.
 I recently replaced an ordinary two 40-watt tube fixture, and the 25 year old ballast was magnetic, and the new ballast was electronic (and much smaller).